MathKeyboardEngine/MathKeyboardEngine/README.md

 #### An execution timeline

 1. You load an html page with your customized virtual math keyboard (based on one of the examples).
-On load, the LaTeX for each key is rendered (by KaTeX or MathJax) and a cursor is displayed in a textbox-look-a-like div.
+On load the LaTeX for each key is typeset (by KaTeX or MathJax) and a cursor is displayed in a textbox-look-a-like div.
 1. On your customized virtual keyboard, you press a key.
 The key calls a MathKeyboardEngine function, for example Insert(someMatrixNode) or MoveUp(), DeleteCurrent(), etc.
 1. Calling GetEditModeLatex() outputs the total of LaTeX you typed, for example `\frac{3}{4}\blacksquare` (if `\blacksquare` is your cursor), which you then feed to KaTeX or MathJax for display.
 1. Calling GetViewModeLatex outputs the LaTeX without a cursor.